mattmcspirit/hybridworkshop/steps/3_AzSHCIIntegration.md

 Complete Registration
 -----------

 To complete registration, you have 2 options - you can use **Windows Admin Center**, or you can use **PowerShell**.
+For this lab, it's recommended to use the PowerShell approach, due to a few unpredictible erros in the lab environment, likely due to WAC installed on the domain controller.

 #### Option 1 - Register using PowerShell ####
 We're going to perform the registration from the **HybridHost001** machine, which we've been using with the Windows Admin Center.

+1. On **HybridHost001**, open **PowerShell ISE as administrator**
+2. In the file menu, click **Open** and navigate to **V:\Source** and open **Register-AzSHCI**
-1. On **HybridHost001**, open **PowerShell as administrator** and run the following code to install the PowerShell Module for Azure Stack HCI 20H2 on that machine.
+3. When the script file opens, select and run the following code to install the PowerShell Module for Azure Stack HCI 20H2 on that machine.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Force